 The live-view quality is very good, you can do even digital zoom in a specific zone.
-Camera’s microphone is always on, so you can hear what’s happening in the monitored area.
+The camera’s microphone is always on, so you can hear what’s happening in the monitored area.
 Exported videos from the camera to phone have a resolution of 1920×1080 with 9~15/fps.

-Heimvision HMD2 features automatic day/night mode switch, which means if the light level drops bellow under a specific level the camera toggles from color mode to black/white mode and IR LEDs are turned ON.
+Heimvision HMD2 features an automatic day/night mode switch, which means if the light level drops below under a specific level the camera toggles from color mode to black/white mode and IR LEDs are turned ON.

 Unfortunately, there is no continuous recording option.
 Instead of a 24 hours footage, you will have lots of short sequences as motions are detected.

 According to the manufacturer’s specs, the built-in battery can last up to 4 months (10 motion records per day).
 In case you will use the camera outside with lots of movements, it is highly recommended to use it with the compatible HeimVision HMS1 solar panel (3.2W/ 5.5V).